allisonjr-bamfordrk/notes/README.md

 # 2024-03-04
 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, based on measured performance data.
 Remember that simplicity and clarity enhance debugging, while over-engineering for hypothetical performance gains can lead to unnecessary complexity and bugs."

+# 2024-03-05
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, determine which tasks are most important and which can be completed later.
+Then, break down each task into smaller, manageable steps.
+By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

+Remember to take breaks throughout the day to clear your mind and recharge.
+Also, don't be afraid to ask for help when you need it.
+There is always someone who can offer guidance or share their knowledge, so don’t hesitate to reach out.
+Finally, always keep learning and improving your skills.
+The more you know, the better you will become at solving problems and creating solutions.